tomasgomez92/challenge_BR/README.md

   - Run a single test file, API Tests Cases: npx playwright test --project="API Tests"

-  - Run a single test file, API Tests Cases: npx playwright show-report
+  - To access to the report of the test cases that were executed: npx playwright show-report

   # 2. General Structure 💾